Essay on Alternative Dispute Resolution

 Introduction

-Alternative Dispute Resolution (ADR) is a set of processes used to resolve disputes without going to court.
-It involves resolving conflicts through negotiation, mediation and arbitration.
+Alternative Dispute Resolution (ADR) is a method used to solve disagreements without going to court.
+It involves third-party intervention to help conflicting parties reach a compromise.

 Types of ADR